History of Solar Balloons

-Solar balloons are the balloon in which the inside air gets heat and expands in the envelope (Use of fabric to contain the air).
+Solar balloons are balloons in which the inside air gets heat and expands in the envelope (Use of fabric to contain the air).
 Then the air ( contained in an envelope) becomes lighter than the surrounding air.
 It causes the Balloons to float in the sky.

 At some specified altitudes, if the ambient air becomes cool the temperature difference is going to increase.
-Due to which the volumetric mass differential increases.
-It causes the aerostatic force to increases and, lift is also increased.
+Due to this, the volumetric mass differential increases.
+It causes the aerostatic force to increase and, the lift is also increased.
 In winter we get the best results.

 Types of Solar balloons

 There are different types of Solar balloons.
-The design is different from the requirement of films produces.
+The design is different from the requirement of film production.
 The adhesive tape uses to construct the self-made solar balloons.
 It imposes some weight on the balloons.
 To avoid this, it uses welding techniques.

-The solar worm is a type of solar balloon which is few meters long.
-It like a worm in design and, it can be 50m or long using standard garbage bags.
+The solar worm is a type of solar balloon which is a few meters long.
+It is like a worm in design and, it can be 50m or long using standard garbage bags.

 Constructional Material & requirements

 Tetrahedral design is four smooth surfaces used to construct a solar balloon.
-Its constructed easily.
+It’s constructed easily.
 Mostly use of Nylon in solar balloons is common.
 Nylon can sustain heat and tension better than other materials.
-So that panels are made of Nylons which are stitched by skilled Scheuer.
+So the panels are made of Nylons which are stitched by skilled Scheuer.

-For Launching the solar balloons, there should be light wind and sunlight.
+For Launching solar balloons, there should be light wind and sunlight.

-Isolation is solar radiation receiving on a given surface area in a given time.
+Isolation is solar radiation received on a given surface area in a given time.
 Many of the rays are absorbed and scattered in the atmosphere.
 So those are the losses.
-It reduces the earth isolations by approximately 1000 watt per square meter, which is perpendicular to sun rays at sea level on a sunny day.
+It reduces the earth’s isolations by approximately 1000 watts per square meter, which is perpendicular to sun rays at sea level on a sunny day.
 The average solar radiation is from 120 to 260 w/m^2 for the entire year considering day and night.

 Reflected Solar Radiation-

-The heat exchange the occurs for the envelope to the outside air or inside air.
+The heat exchange occurs for the envelope to the outside air or inside air.